 The Committee sets annual cash and non-cash executive compensation to reward the named executive officers for achievement and to motivate the named executive officers to achieve long-term business objectives.
 The Compensation Committee is unable to use peer group comparisons in determining the compensation package because of the diverse nature of our lines of business.
 Although the Compensation Committee has not engaged outside consultants to assist in conducting its annual review of the total compensation program, it may do so in the future.
 The Compensation Committee consulted some generally available compensation information for companies of our size.
 The Compensation Committee did not engage consultants to prepare specialized reports for their use.
 The Compensation Committee considered base salary and current bonus awards in determining overall compensation.
 The Compensation Committee does not have a policy allocating long term and currently paid compensation.
 The Compensation Committee also considered the allocation between cash and non-cash compensation amounts, but does not have a specific formula or required allocation between such compensation amounts.
 The Compensation Committee compares the Chief Executive Officer's total compensation to the total compensation of our other named executive officers over time.
 However, the Compensation Committee has not established a target ratio between total compensation of the Chief Executive Officer and the median total compensation level for the next lower tier of management.
-The Compensation levels that are considered with the individual contributions and responsibilities of those executive officers.
+The Compensation Committee also considers internal pay equity among the named executive officers and in relation to next lower tier of management in order to maintain compensation levels that are consistent with the individual contributions and responsibilities of those executive officers.
 The Compensation Committee does not consider amounts payable under severance agreements when setting the compensation of the named executive officers.